fghinzelli/fghinzelli.github.io/typescript.md

 # Typescript

-🤩 A "superset" to Javascript.
+🤩 A "superset" of JavaScript.

 #### 📈 Definitions
-- Reduce errors on development
+- Reduce development errors
-- TS dont runs on browser, its needs to be compiled
+- TS doesn't run in the browser, it needs to be compiled.
+After compilation, it will generate a JavaScript file

 #### 💥 Instalation
 ```shell